-Maybe not the most obvious of cheaters, but funky little Neon SRT-4 also had more to boast with than it showed.
+Maybe not the most obvious of cheaters, but the funky little Dodge Neon SRT-4 also had more to boast with than it showed.
 And that’s exactly why everyone liked it.
 Well, not really.
-Neon SRT-4 finally reminisced Mopar’s glory years and that’s why it was so popular.
+The Neon SRT-4 finally reminisced Mopar’s glory years and that’s why it was so popular.
 2.4L turbo four was conservatively rated at 215 hp in 2003, and at 230 hp in 2004 and 2005.
-That alone showcases its potential, but in truth SRT-4 made all that and more at the wheels – not the crank.
+That alone showcases its potential, but in truth the SRT-4 made all that and more at the wheels – not the crank.
 Another proof of SRT-4’s underrated nature would be the Dodge Caliber SRT-4 which was rated at 285 hp with very similar setup.
-Need I say the Caliber too was underrated?
+Need I say that the Caliber too was underrated?
 Edmunds crew squeezed out 281 wheel horsepower out of it.
 Enough said.
-Sadly, only 25,000 Neon and around 1,000 Caliber SRT-4’s have been made, so it’ll soon be an uphill battle obtaining one.
+Sadly, only 25,000 Neon and around 1,000 Caliber SRT-4s have been made, so it’ll soon be an uphill battle obtaining one.

 Audi S4 (B8)